shlexware/Sirius/library/sense/Documentation.md

 &nbsp;

 ### Game Specific Functions
-These are our game specific functions, you're required to modify these for games that use for example custom replication systems.
+These are our game specific functions, you're required to modify these for games that use custom replication systems such as Phantom Forces.
 ```lua
 function Sense.getWeapon(player)
     return "Unknown";